vchakme/mobile-dataroids/README.md

 # mobile-dataroids
-This is an mobile-first project.Build with ionic framework
+This is an mobile-first project, build with ionic framework.